 Garden buffs will enjoy the small bookstore at the Place de la Concorde entrance, open 10 am to 7 pm.
 Aside from volumes on gardening and plants (including some titles in English), it has gift items, knickknacks, and toys for the junior gardener.

-The Tuileries is one of the best places in Paris to take kids if they're itching to run around.
+Note that the Tuileries is one of the best places in Paris to take kids if they're itching to run around.
 There's a carousel (€2.50), trampolines (€2.50) and, in summer, an amusement park.